dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 cd rancher-on-azure-workshop/scripts
 ```

-3. Run the command to start the lab, which will automatically run all the tasks in this exercise and setup the Rancher Server instance for you.
+3. Run the command to create a resource group on Azure, deploy a VM within this group and install Rancher Server on this VM.
 This step will take about 10-15 mins to finish.

 ```bash
 ./startlab.sh